Wirex Card Review (2021)

 With Wirex’s GBP Visa Debit card, you can also shop in-store and online.

 Is it the best bitcoin debit card in the UK and EU?
-Check out this Wirex review to see why I love it.
+Check out this Wirex review to see what I think.

 Advantages & Disadvantages

 - Quick verification (< 5mins).

 - Buy and sell Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), Waves (WAVES), Wollo (WLO), Dai (DAI), Nano (NANO), Stellar (XLM), and Wirex Token (WRX) without paying unreasonable fees (2.5%).

 - Makes buying and sell supported cryptocurrencies quick and easy.